 For me, I love traveling and have spent tens of thousands of dollars traveling around the world.
 Building a business around being a travel influencer is 100% a fantastic potential idea for me.

-I also love cooking and writing.
+I also love cooking, shopping, and writing.
 Out of all my passions, I decided to go with my “writing” hobby and built a business around that in the form of a personal blog.

 The most important thing to consider when choosing profitable hobbies ideas is that you truly love it.
 It will be a lot easier to work on your business and stick with it the going gets tough.